bekiichone/nd00333-capstone/starter_file/README.md

 }

 The dictionary then should be dumped to json and send via http request to endpoint.
 The request should give back result something like: b'{"Results": ["p"]}'.

+## Furute Improvement Suggestions

+### Azure ML model

+Because it achieved almost perfect accuracy, I am not sure that any idea will bring significant improvement, though, one may try to manually featurize the dataset in order to catch last edge cases in classification.

+### Hyperparameter Tuning Model

+One may also try increase hyperparameter space by providing more parameters or parameter values.
+Another important step is featurization.
+In my case, I did not worked on feature generation and filled None values with one value.
+One may also do thorough exploratory data analysis and create more features.
+Lastly, I did OneHot encoding on categorical features.
+However, probobly other encoding techniques will produce better result as well as dimensionality reduction algorithms.
+Due to OneHot encoding the feature space increased drastically, which prone to dimensionality curse.
+Hence, PCA or any other dimensionality reduction algorithm may be a good idea to use.

 ## Screen Recording
 https://youtu.be/ajo98WoerRo